otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/02-android-overview.md

 ### Java API Framework

-The feature-set of the **Android** os is available through **APIs** written in **Java**.
+The **Android** os feature-set is available through **APIs** written in **Java**.
 These **APIs** form the building blocks you need to create Android applications by simplifying the reuse of core, modular system components and services.

 ### System Apps

 **Android** comes with a set of core applications such as email, messaging, calendars, internet browsing, etc. Applications included with the platform have no special status among the applications the user chooses to install.
-This means that a third-party application can become the user's default messenger, web browser, etc.
+It means that a third-party application can become the user's default messenger, web browser, etc.

-The system applications function both as applications for users and to provide capabilities that developers can access from their own application.
+The system applications function as applications for users and provide capabilities that developers can access from their applications.

 ## Market Share